Sveske-Juice/illuma-learning-app/README.md

 In this assignment the user gets a list of possible answers to the question.
 The user should then chose the answer that they think is correct.

+# Install
+To test the app we've provided a .apk file in the releases github section.
+We are only building for Android.

 <br>

 # General Notes